hrnr/robocup-usarsim/readme.txt

 2. Start usarsim using one of the map bat files located in USARRunMaps

 Known issues:
-1) Lots of warnings!
+1) Lots of warnings due to missing objects not yet imported into UDK.
-2) Can only put in a single robot.
+2) Sensors need validation.
+3) Mission packages still use skeletal meshes instead of static meshes.
+4) Example robots have no materials.